Normal Bundles of Rational Normal Curves on Hypersurfaces: Preliminaries

 that sends polynomials $F$ defining $X = V(F)$ to elements $\psi$ in $\Hom (N_{C/\P^n}, \cO_{\P^1}(de))$.

 This can be identified via the sequence

 when we twist it by $\cO_{\P^n}(d)$ and take global sections:

 When $C = R_e$ is the rational normal curve of degree $e$ in $\P^n$ and $d\ge 3$, I. Coskun and E. Riedl showed in \cite{CR} that the map $\phi$ is surjective, that is, every element $\psi \in \Hom (N_{C/\P^n}, \cO_{\P^1}(de))$ can be obtained as the map of a normal bundle sequence for some hypersurface $X$.
 It is not surjective when $d=2$.
-In the section 4, we show $\phi$ is injective for $d=2$ and $e=n$, and we compute the dimension of its image.
+In section 4, we compute the dimension of the image of $\phi$ and show that it is injective for $d=2$ and $e=n$.

 The relations given in Proposition \ref{relations} allow us to explicitly write the map $\psi _F: N_{C/\P^n}\to \cO_{\P^1}(de)$ for a hypersurface $X=V(F)$.
 First, let $e=n$.
-Write $F$ in terms of the generators of $I_C$, $F = \sum _{i,j}F_{i,j}Q_{i,j}$.
-Then $\psi_F(\alpha) = \sum_{i,j}F_{i,j}|_C\alpha(Q_{i,j})$.
+Write $F$ in terms of the generators of $I_C$, $F = \sum _{1\le i<j\le n}F_{i,j}Q_{i,j}$.
+Then $\psi_F(\alpha) = \sum_{1\le i<j\le n}F_{i,j}|_C\cdot \alpha(Q_{i,j})$.
 By the relation from Proposition \ref{relations}, we get

-Collect the terms and write the sum as $\sum_{i=1}^{n-1}c_ib_{i,i+1}$, then the map $\psi_F: \cO_{\P^1}(n+2)^{n-1}\to \cO_{\P^1}(dn)$ is given by the matrix $(c_1 \ \cdots \ c_{n-1})$.
+Collect the terms and write the sum as $\sum_{i=1}^{n-1}C_ib_{i,i+1}$, then the map $\psi_F: \cO_{\P^1}(n+2)^{n-1}\to \cO_{\P^1}(dn)$ is given by the matrix $(C_1, \ \cdots \ , C_{n-1})$.

-When $e<n$, by Corollary \ref{normalbundlee} the normal bundle $N_{C/\P^n}$ splits as the direct sum $N_{C/\P^n}\oplus N_{\P^e/\P^n}$.
-We write $F = \sum _{i,j}F_{i,j}Q_{i,j} + \sum _{k=e+1}^nG_kx_k$, and collect the coefficients $c_1, \cdots , c_{e-1}$ of the $b_{l,l+1}$ as above.
-Then the map $\psi_F: \cO_{\P^1}(e+2)^{e-1}\oplus \cO_{\P^1}(e)^{n-e}\to \cO_{\P^1}(de)$ is given by the matrix $(c_1 \ \cdots \ c_{e-1}; \ G_{e+1}|_C \ \cdots \ G_n|C)$.
+When $e<n$, by Corollary \ref{normalbundlee} the normal bundle $N_{C/\P^n}$ splits as the direct sum $N_{C/\P^e}\oplus N_{\P^e/\P^n}$.
+We write $F = \sum _{1\le i<j\le e}F_{i,j}Q_{i,j} + \sum _{k=e+1}^nG_kx_k$, and collect the coefficients $C_1, \ldots , C_{e-1}$ of the $b_{l,l+1}$ as above.
+Then the map $\psi_F: \cO_{\P^1}(e+2)^{e-1}\oplus \cO_{\P^1}(e)^{n-e}\to \cO_{\P^1}(de)$ is given by the matrix $(C_1, \ \cdots \ , C_{e-1}; \ G_{e+1}|_C, \ \cdots \ , G_n|C)$.

 We can use this description to obtain the map $\psi_F$ from explicit hypersurfaces $X=V(F)$.
 By choosing the appropriate $\psi_F$, we will then obtain each possible splitting type for $N_{C/X}$.

 First, observe that when $C$ is the rational normal curve of degree $e$ in $\P^e$, the restrictions $F|_C$ of hypersurfaces of degree $k\ge 1$ cut out the complete linear series $|\cO_C(k)|$, that is, rational normal curves are projectively normal.